connexcs/docs/docs/customer-portal/cp-dashboard.md

 + **Sum and Average:** Select several cells in a column to get the sum and average values (not a true average, but an average of averages).
 + **Export Data:** Select data from several columns and rows, then right-click to `Copy`, `Copy with Headers`, or `Export`.
-+ **Generate Invoice:** Select one or more checkboxes under Action and then select **`Generate Invoice`** in the upper right corner.
-This will create the invoice based on the Summary time-frame (Daily, Weekly, Monthly).
-A billing system can then query the invoice.

 !!! tip "Data used for billing"
      For billing purposes, consider the data found in the Customer Summary section as valid.
 Although the same information might be at other locations, you shouldn't use it for billing.